PORTUGAL

 The law also promotes the circular economy as a fundamental axis of decarbonisation.

-The National Strategy for Adaptation to Climate Change (ENAAC) outlines solutions for sectors like agriculture, energy, biodiversity, forest, health, transport, communication and coastal zones to adapt to climate change effects.
+The National Strategy for Adaptation to Climate Change (ENAAC), valid until December 2025, outlines solutions for sectors like agriculture, energy, biodiversity, forests, health, transport, communication and coastal zones to adapt to climate change effects.

 This factsheet was produced by Dörte Schneider Garcia, green consultant in Portugal.